- Visit the Temple of Literature, the first university in Vietnam built in 1070

 - Dine at a local's home in Hue for traditional Vietnamese food and storytelling

-- Tour the Imperial Citadel of Hue and experience its three ancient ramparts
+- Tour the Imperial Citadel of Huế and experience its three ancient ramparts

-|Day 3||Phong Nha - Phong Nha Cave and Thien Duong Cave||Phong Nha|
+|Day 3||Take a Boat Tour Through Phong Nha Cave & Thien Duong Cave||Phong Nha|

-|Day 5||Hue - Imperial Citadel of Hue||Hue|
+|Day 5||Tour the Imperial Citadel of Huế||Hue|

-|Day 6||Hue - Phuoc Tich and Tam Giang Lagoon||Hue|
+|Day 6||Visit Phuoc Tich and Tam Giang Lagoon||Hue|

-Day 1: Arrival in Hanoi
+Day 1: Arrive in Hanoi

 Upon arrival at Noi Bai airport, you will meet your driver and local guide and travel by car to your hotel in Hanoi.

-You can relax for the rest of the day or attend an option performance called "My Village," which is one of the leading representatives of the "new circus" style in Hanoi.
+You can relax for the rest of the day or attend an optional hour-long performance called "My Village," which is one of the leading representatives of the "new circus" style in Hanoi.
 The show will help you understand more about the Vietnamese lifestyle as well as the spectacle of modern Vietnamese theatre.

 In the morning, you will begin your full day exploring the Temple of Literature (“Van Mieu” in Vietnamese), situated in the place once known as the first university of Vietnam.
 It was built in 1070 by Emperor Ly Thanh Tong for princes and mandarins exclusively.
 With its ancient courtyards, altars, and roofs, Van Mieu is an excellent example of Vietnamese architecture.

 Your first stop is the Phong Nha Cave, the longest cave in Southeast Asia.
-After returning to the pier, you will travel to Thien Duong Cave, the largest of its kind in central Vietnam’s Phong Nha Ke Bang National Park.
-The stalactites are more diverse, and depending on your perspective and imagination, you might see different shapes and images than your fellow travelers.
-Finally, you’ll spend the night at your hotel in Phong Nha.
+After returning to the pier, you'll travel to Thien Duong Cave, the largest of its kind in central Vietnam’s Phong Nha Ke Bang National Park.
+After the cave tour, you’ll spend the night at a hotel in Phong Nha.

-Day 4: Phong Nha to Hue
+Day 4: Phong Nha to Huế

 After breakfast, travel to Hue through the infamous demilitarized zone (DMZ).
 You will stop on the road to see some famous DMZ sights like the Vinh Moc tunnel, a strategic site that was the target of endless bombing during the Vietnam War.
 You will descend into an underground village dug by the population who occupied it for two years and explore a system of three-floor tunnels consisting of small cells, kitchens, toilets, wells, and a hospital.
 You will then visit the famous Hien Luong Bridge and the military bastion Quang Tri Citadel before arriving in Hue by the end of the afternoon.

 You'll head back to Hue to spend the day as you please.
 There's an optional three-hour food tour available that'll have you stopping at multiple local restaurants and tasting the local cuisine, from rice cakes to tasty noodles with beef and special pancakes.
 For dinner, travel to a local's home and share a meal with the family.
 Your host will prepare a range of both Hue's and Vietnam's traditional dishes as well as share some stories about her family life, Vietnamese culture, and the culinary specialties of Hue.
 After sampling the range of different dishes, bid farewell to your host and return to your hotel.

-In the morning, you will reach Phuoc Tich, a 500-year old village surrounded by the O Lau River.
+In the morning, you will reach Phuoc Tich, a 500-year-old village surrounded by the O Lau River.
 It's well-known for its system of shrines, temples, old wooden houses, and a 500-year-old tradition of producing ceramics.
 You'll have a chance to visit Mr. Dien's house, an elder local of the village, and learn about traditional ceramic kiln and his impressive pottery collections.

 Upon leaving the village, you will take a drive to Tam Giang Lagoon and discover the local life of the people living around the area.
 Have lunch at a local house with a view of the fisherman boats and the lagoon and observe how the locals fish using small cages and long fishing nets.
 You will return to Mr. Dien's house and take a bike ride to the village, stopping in the rice fields to discover how rice is made by hand.
 You will then head back to your hotel in Hue.

-Day 7: Depart Hue
+Day 7: Depart Huế